gourbeyd/gourbeyd.github.io/tabs/about.md

 A little about myself:

 - 🐳 I’m currently working on Docker and Docker Security
-- 🐞 I’m currently learning Malware Analysis & Active Directory
+- 🐞 I’m currently learning Malware Analysis, Active Directory, DevOps & Automation
 - 🤔 I’m looking for help with DFIR resources
 - 📫 How to reach me: Twitter, LinkedIn
 - 🙎🏾‍♂️ Pronouns: He/Him